 As the pioneering ray of the miracle attracted N to draw closer, he asked his other self how he ever got the chance to flow into it.

 No-one was getting any accurate news.
 Journalists had been ousted by the chroniclers of the regime.
 The military-industrial hex performed by the bullshit information superhighway became increasingly automated.
 Regime critics were hunted down and executed without trial.
-Until recently, most news had been obtained by radio, but radios were now subject to registration with the Entertrainment Consultancy and anyone found in possession of unregistered items was liable to be jailed.
+Until recently, most news had been obtained by radio, but radios were now subject to registration with the Entertrainment Consultancy and anyone found in possession of unregistered tech was liable to be jailed.

 Magdalena squirmed in the manner to which she had become accustomed.
 She had regained more of her strength now, but knew that when the arrivals started pouring in, she would be the first to go.
 She sank back into the dirty mattress to hatch a new plot.

 N glanced over at the brightly coloured outfits of the police.
-Despite existing outside the laws of nature they had given up trying to control the rebels.
+Despite existing outside the laws of nature they had almost given up trying to control the rebels.
 Many inhabitants of the public sphere showed admiration, and some even called the rebels heroes, including some of the cops.

 “The world is not your toy.”

 Meanwhile, the pornographisation of career roles continued apace.
 Families of watchers fawned over imitations of themselves as if they were real people doing ordinary things.
 Terpsichore on a well-kept lawn bathed in the smooth glow of a chamber orchestra as it wheeled in cow dung to stimulate a mermaid torpor over the astral plane.
 Speeches were broadcast from cars in an intelligent lengthening of horsebacks mounted at an angle of youthful nonchalance, intoning a vibrant thrill upon the napes of necks.
-The words to the speakers were jerky and inhuman, incorporeal tones, wire tracks elevated to the supersensorial, echoes exquisite as the whispering of trampolines.
+The words to the speakers were jerky and inhuman, incorporeal tones, wire tracks elevated to the supersensorial, their echoes exquisite as the whispering of trampolines.

 To N’s tools and instruments, the reader was integral, and to his wanderings in the general vicinity.
 They felt it in their bones.
 N’s nervous system lit up like a Xmas tree.
 If it were not for the imminent arrival of the miracle, broken time might have been a barrier.
 But N was also the reader.